 - Paycheck Protection Program

 - Resources for Community Development Block Grants (CDBG)

 If you are experiencing the symptoms associated with coronavirus (cough, fever, shortness of breath) you should contact your health care provider immediately.

 If you are experiencing symptoms and are currently uninsured, the California Department of Public Health recommends that you:

-Everyone aged 12 and older is currently eligible to receive a vaccine in California.
+Everyone aged 5 and older is currently eligible to receive a vaccine in California.
+On August 23, 2021 the FDA fully approved the Pfizer COVID-19 vaccine.
 Visit myturn.ca.gov or call 833-422-4255 to schedule an appointment at a state-run vaccination site.

 Click here to find vaccination sites at hospitals, pharmacies and other health providers near you.

 If you're currently uninsured you are eligible to sign up for health care through Covered California.

 People who are up to date on vaccines have much lower risk of severe illness and death from COVID-19 compared with unvaccinated people.
 When making decisions about community prevention strategies and individual preventive behaviors in addition to vaccination, health officials and people should consider the COVID-19 Community Level in the county.
 Layered prevention strategies — like staying up to date on vaccines, screening testing, ventilation and wearing masks — can help limit severe disease and reduce the potential for strain on the healthcare system.
 CDC recommends using county COVID-19 Community Levels to help determine which COVID-19 prevention measures to use for individuals and communities.